$49 per month*

 Become a smarter investor today.

-This statistic highlights Clean Energy’s Revenue by Segment from 2016 onwards, split between AFTC, Station construction sales, Volume-related, and other segments.
+This statistic highlights Clean Energy’s Revenue by Segment, split between AFTC, Station construction sales, Volume-related, and other segments, reported on a quarterly basis from Q1 2016 onwards.

 |Segments||Q3 2020||Q3 2019||YoY Growth||Revenue share in Q3 2020|